A wave of disruption is in motion.

 For the customer, CAV innovations could see their needs reprioritised.
 We could see a shift from vehicle ownership and long-lease plans to a more on-demand approach to transport.
 These shifts in customer requirements will be driving industry developments.

 Vehicle use is rapidly becoming one element of a wider smart transport offering.
 It leverages data and analytics to provide a seamless user experience.

 Yet data has a dual aspect.
-It’s a key area that is both carving opportunities and posing potential challenges within this sector.
-Increasing scrutiny on how data is collected and used means that, while exploring opportunities and different approaches, it’s ever-more important to stay well-informed of new risks and standards.
+It’s both carving out opportunities and posing potential challenges within this sector.
+Increasing scrutiny of how data is collected and used and who it is shared with or withheld from, means that, when exploring opportunities and different approaches, it’s ever more important to stay well-informed of new risks and standards.

 The legal impact of self-driving vehicles

-Self-driving vehicles mean our clients now require new frameworks for both motor insurance and liability, as well as vehicle and road traffic standards.
-We’re working with them to adapt existing legal principles to accommodate the changing technology and manage risk.
+Self-driving vehicles will require new frameworks for both motor insurance and liability, as well as vehicle and road traffic standards.
+We’re working with our clients to adapt existing legal principles to accommodate the changing technology and manage risk.
 In turn, liability changes will be implemented across the whole CAV ecosystem – affecting manufacturers, software designers, maintainers, vendors and users.